-Wisdom Teeth Removal and Evaluation
+Wisdom Teeth Removal & Evaluation in North Jersey

 We generally recommend an evaluation in the mid to late teen years.
 This evaluation should consist of an oral examination and x-rays of the mouth (a specialized x-ray referred to as a panorex is necessary to fully evaluate the clinical picture).
 This is the most opportune time in which to evaluate the position of the wisdom teeth and discuss any present or future problems that you may be subject to.
 Studies have demonstrated that early evaluation and treatment of malposed or impacted third molars will result in much improved oral health for the patient.